The Ireland to Island Tour is fast becoming the most popular tour Overland Ireland has to offer.

 Total driving time: 3 hours 30 minutes, excluding stops

+As we journey through County Cork, with its jagged peninsulas and wild beaches, we take in the 1,000-year-old majestic, medieval Rock of Cashel.
 Your expert Overland guide will lead you on a tour of the remarkable, well-preserved round tower, Cormac’s chapel, and the breathtaking cathedral and castle!
+This historical masterpiece is your first opportunity to take jealousy-inducing photos!

 Total driving time: 3 hours 45 minutes, excluding stops

-Before our small group tour arrives in the Kingdom of Kerry, there’s an Irish bucket list experience to tick off – kissing the Blarney Stone!
+Before our small-group tour of Ireland arrives in the Kingdom of Kerry, there’s an Irish bucket list experience to tick off – kissing the Blarney Stone!
+This will give you the “gift of the gab”, AKA the ability to talk the legs off a chair.
+While we’re at Blarney Castle, we will also explore its beautiful grounds and gardens, as well as the mystical rock close.

+In the afternoon, we enter one of Ireland’s most picturesque counties – Kerry!
 Here, you can stroll the streets of Kenmare, pop into quaint shops, and admire the stunning views.
+Kenmare is the gateway to the Ring of Kerry – Ireland’s most celebrated and scenic driving route.

+The evening’s destination is Portmagee, a small fishing village with twinkling harbor lights.
+This is where we prepare for the tour’s first island trip to the otherworldly Skellig Micahel.
 If the thought of terra firma is more reassuring, we have plenty of fantastic options for mainland adventures up our sleeves!

 Total driving time: 1 hour 30 minutes, excluding stops

+Feel the excitement build as we start our first island experience!
 Only a select few places on Earth can accurately be described as “out of this world”.
 There’s absolutely no doubt that Skellig Michael is one of these.

 This UNESCO World Heritage site is a unique blend of peace and power.
 You can still feel the presence of the monks – and a certain Jedi knight.